• Skip to primary navigation

 There are two problems with this method.

-• One, while tapping the fruit on the back, some of the deep red liquid is splashed outside of the bowl and sometimes onto the walls (and it happened to me!)
+• One, while tapping the fruit on the back, some of the deep red liquid splashes out of the bowl and sometimes onto the walls (and it happened to me!).

 • Two, this method stains my hands, and I am not a fan of bloody fingers.

-Overall, my goal is to have a stain-free experience when eating them myself and ESPECIALLY when I serve them to my little ones.
+Overall, my goal is to have a stain-free experience when eating them myself and mainly when I serve them to my little ones.

 How to Open a Pomegranate (the mess-free way)

-First, slice the fruit into fourths with a sharp knife.
-Set aside.
+1. First, slice the fruit into fourths with a sharp knife.

-Next, place one of the pomegranate pieces into the water.
-Gently spread it open.
-Gently wiggle out the seeds with your fingers.
-Be gentle not to burst the juice out.
+2. Next, place one of the pomegranate pieces into a large bowl filled with water.
+Gently spread it open and wiggle out the seeds with your fingers.
+Be gentle, you don’t want the juice to burst out.
 However, if it does, it will just squirt into the water and not onto you!

 How to Eat a Pomegranate